standardgalactic/third-brain/_Notes/Emergency funds.md

 	- If you are the sole earner of the family, and you have non-earning dependents (including kids and parents), then you are at **high risk**

 ![[emergency-fund-risk.jpeg]]

+## Where to keep the emergency fund
+- Best and safest product is **fixed deposit**
+- Try to get hold of flexi-FDs that allow you to sweep out a part of the total deposited amount.
+This will allow you to withdraw just the amount you need, rather than breaking the entire deposit.

+### Alternative option - short term debt funds
+- If you are familiar with mutual funds, then you can also park the em

 ## Attachments
 -